ricsanfre/pi-cluster/documentation/node.md

 NTP configuration in `node1-node4` has been automated using ansible role **ricsanfre.ntp**

+## Storage configuration

+For `node1-node4` the partition created in boot time using most of the disk space (reserving just 30GB for the root filesystem),`/dev/sda2`, is added to a LVM Volume Group and create a unique Logical Volume which is formatted (ext4) and mounted as `/storage`.

+LVM partition and formatting tasks have been automated with Ansible developing the ansible role: **ricsanfre.storage** for managing LVM.
+`

 ## iSCSI configuration

-`node1-node4` are configured as iSCSI Initiator to use iSCSI volumes exposed by `gateway`

-iSCSI configuration in `node1-node4`and iSCSI LUN mount and format tasks have been automated with Ansible developing a couple of ansible roles: **ricsanfre.storage** for managing LVM and **ricsanfre.iscsi_initiator** for configuring a iSCSI initiator.

-Further details about iSCSI configurations and step-by-step manual instructions are defined [here](./san_installation.md).

-Each node add the iSCSI LUN exposed by `gateway` to a LVM Volume Group and create a unique Logical Volume which formatted (ext4) and mounted as `/storage`.

-< NOTE: Open-iscsi is used by Longhorn as a mechanism to expose Volumes within Kuberentes cluster.
-Authentication default parameters should not be included in `iscsid.conf` file and per target authentication parameters need to be specified because Longhorn local iSCSI target is not using any authentication.
+Open-iscsi is used by Longhorn as a mechanism to expose Volumes within Kuberentes cluster.
+All nodes of the cluster need to be configured as iSCSI initiators, When configurin iSCSI initiator, authentication default parameters should not be included in `iscsid.conf` file and per target authentication parameters need to be specified because Longhorn local iSCSI target is not using any authentication.

+iSCSI initiator configuration in `node1-node4` have been automated with Ansible developing the ansible role: **ricsanfre.iscsi_initiator**.